arsiba/tofulint/docs/user-guide/calling-modules.md

 * Issues _must_ be associated with a variable that was passed to the module.
 If an issue within a child module is detected in an expression that does not reference a variable (`var`), it will be discarded.
 * Rules that evaluate syntax rather than content _should_ ignore child modules.
-* If you want to evaluate all TFLint rules on non-root modules, inspect directly against the module directories.
+* If you want to evaluate all TofuLint rules on non-root modules, inspect directly against the module directories.
 Note that there is a difference between calling a child module in an inspection and inspecting a child module as the root module.